d-c-gray/npdoc-cli/docs/source/auto_examples/plot_e01_program.rst

 Dispatching to Functions
 ------------------------
-Calling ``cli.parse_args()`` will parse any command line arguments into an argparse NameSpace.
+Calling ``cli.parse_args()`` will parse any command line arguments into an |argparse namespace|_.
 Passing that through ``cli.dispatch()`` will route the arguments to the correct function.

 Normally, we would call ``cli.parse_args()`` as empty to get the